-I also wagged high school one day and paid for a horse riding in the bush.
+I also wagged high school one day and paid for a horse ride in the bush.

 What was your childhood pony called?

-First horse on the first station was Big Red.
-When Jillaroo-ing, I started with Didgeridoo, who knew what to do, I just sat.
+My first horse on the first station was Big Red.
+When Jillaroo-ing, I started with Didgeridoo, who knew what to do – I just sat.

 What does riding or being with horses mean to you?